15minutOdmora/Speedometer/README.md

   <img src="/Example/pics/raspberrypi.png" width="200" />
 </p>

-On my RPi I then created the <code>main.py</code> file, where everything is going to be set and run.
-I then import the three classes needed and check if the stream works by passing the rtsp url and playing:
+On my RPi I then created the <code>main.py</code> file, where everything is going to be set and ran.
+I then imported the three classes and needed and check if the stream works by passing the rtsp url and playing:

 ```python
 # main.py file